 It may be time-consuming, but you’ll only have to do this once in a while or when you run out of keywords to base your content on.

-4).
-Selecting complementary informational keywords: Your customer may be interested in learning all about your product first, before making a buying decision.
+Selecting complimentary informational keywords: Your customer may be interested in learning all about your product first, before making a buying decision.

 Informational keywords are necessary to teach, educate, inform and warm up your customers.

 For example, reviews help customers make a large portion of their purchasing decisions.

 So, how do you select these informational keywords?
 Still using the “gaming headset” example, let’s see some of the keywords that can be used to provide additional information.

 Note: When selecting informational keywords, stick to the longer terms.
 They’re easier to rank for in search engine results.

 What do you do with these informational keywords?
 What kind of content would you create that will interest the customer?